daler/pybedtools/docs/source/tutorial.rst

 When *f* was created above, it operated both on *e*, which had its own history, as well as *b* -- note the nesting of the list.
-You can do arbitrarily complex "genome algebra" operations, and the history of the :class:`bedtools` will keep track of this.
+You can do arbitrarily complex "genome algebra" operations, and the history of the :class:`BEDTools` will keep track of this.
 It may not be useful in every situtation, but the ability to backtrack and have a record of what you've done can sometimes be helpful.

-You can delete temp files that have been created over the history of a :class:`bedtool` with :meth:`bedtool.delete_temporary_history`.
+You can delete temp files that have been created over the history of a :class:`BedTool` with :meth:`BedTool.delete_temporary_history`.
 This method will inspect the history, figure out which items point to files in the temp dir (which you can see with :func:`get_tempdir`), and prompt you for their deletion::